Skip to content

 The product and SKU ingestion endpoints have maximum entity sizes, so ingestion must be batched if there are more entities than the limit.

-It is also possible to patch products, updating specific properties.
+The /create-or-patch/ endpoint can also be used to patch products, updating specific properties.
 The intended use is to enable secondary providers of product information.
 A typical example might be to have a primary provider create products into Ecommerce Search, but have a secondary provider patch commercial parameters onto existing products.
 When patching, only non-null values are added to the product.
 E.g. a request with productNo = null will not overwrite the product number.
 Note that the products will have to be created before they can be patched.
 Changes in the data provider, like the PIM, will not be detected automatically by Ecommerce Search, and must be patched again externally.

 Deletion is done in bulk at POST /api/ingestion/segments/{segmentId}/products/delete-bulk.